Get the best possible sound on each of these platforms using the mastering presets in LEVELS. Click Here to download a 15 day free trial.

 Why does bouncing my master at a specific LUFS level help my music stand out on online platforms?

-Lets take iTunes Radio as our example. iTunes Radio streams audio at around -16 LUFS.
-If a track has a loudness level of -8 LUFS, iTunes Radio will lower the volume of that track to -16 LUFS.
-If a track is -23 LUFS the volume will be increased to -16 LUFS.
+Lets take Spotify as our example.
+Spotify streams audio at around -14 LUFS.
+If a track has a loudness level of -8 LUFS, Spotify will decrease the volume of that track to -14 LUFS.
+If a track is -23 LUFS the volume will be increased to -14 LUFS.
 This is GREAT news.
 It encourages artists to make their music more dynamic and less compressed.
 If you’re a producer, songwriter or artist you may have heard of the ‘Loudness War’.
 The loudness war ideology is ‘the louder your track, the better it will sound to your listeners’.
 That is no longer necessarily the case.
-The iTunes Radio scenario is explained further using pictures below.
+The Spotify scenario is explained further using pictures below.

 Below in green we see a dynamic track measuring -16 LUFS.
 You can see just by looking at the waveform that the transients are all in tact and have plenty of room to breathe.